A CMS Five-Star Rating Can Support Your Skilled Nursing Choices

 Learning about all the aspects of skilled nursing centers can be time-consuming and confusing.
 Each skilled nursing center offers different services, amenities, and more that you need to consider to make the best choice.
 To learn more about SALMON’s skilled nursing centers, visit here.

-One of the most popular resources to help in selecting a skilled nursing center is the Center for Medicare & Medicaid Services (CMS) 5-Star Quality Rating System.
+Fortunately, there are several resources available to assist you in the decision-making process.
+One of the most popular tools available when selecting a skilled nursing center is the Center for Medicare & Medicaid Services (CMS) Five-Star Quality Rating System.

-Weighing the 5-Star System alongside Other Factors:
+Weighing the CMS Five-Star System Alongside Other Factors

 Rather than using the system as a determining factor, you should use it as a tool to identify areas you may want to ask questions about.
 For example, if a community you are interested in has a deficiency in a certain area, you can make it a priority to ask why they may have been rated a certain way.
 Healthcare is a complex industry, and not every situation can be represented through numbers and statistics.